simmant/netflixapp/README.md

 Details about application.

-1) I use hexagonal architecture to process request and response.
+1) I use hexagonal architecture to process request and response, and spring-boot as framework.

-2) This application provide filtare with 3 options which are, TV Shows, Horror Movies and Indian Movies
+2) This application provide GET based api for Count ,TV Shows, Horror Movies and Indian Movies

-3) We are using csv data as a process request.
+3) Also there is api where user can make request to add new entry, or if new entry added in csv file that will be automatically sync to DB.